 Pros and Cons of Property Management Companies

 The only disadvantage to retaining a property management company is its effect on your profit margin.
-The average company will require the first month's rent as its first payment and then 8-10% of each month's rent after that.
+The average company will require the first month's rent as its first payment and then 8% to 10% of each month's rent after that.
 This first month's payment requirement covers their expense for any advertising, showing the property, processing an applicant, credit administrative costs, and other general expenses that come with setting up a new account.
 If your goal is to have the tenant pay your mortgage with the rent, you will need to factor in the costs of the management company to determine feasibility.

-The advantages of using a management company far outweighs the disadvantages.
+The advantages of using a management company far outweigh the disadvantages.
 Even if the numbers don't quite work and you determine you may be supplementing costs to the management company to keep your rental property, it is still a great value.

-Property managers are up to date on state and federal rules and regulations in respect to tenant/landlord requirements and responsibilities.
+Property managers are up to date on state and federal rules and regulations with respect to tenant/landlord requirements and responsibilities.
 You won't risk a "violation" putting your property and finances at risk by not knowing these requirements.

 Property managers will establish the current market rental rate for your property.
 The rental market is a fluid market.
 Rates can change from month to month and though you will have a set contract usually for the first year, the company will be able to assess the rents at the end of each contract to ensure you are getting the highest rent possible based on real estate markers